zxing-cpp/zxing-cpp/wrappers/dotnet/README.md

 ZXingCpp is a .NET wrapper for [zxing-cpp](https://github.com/zxing-cpp/zxing-cpp).

 There is a NuGet package available: https://www.nuget.org/packages/ZXingCpp.
-It does currently not yet contain the native binary dll file.
-That needs to be copied/build separately at the moment.

 ## Usage